daveshah/joyful-bits/content/blog/sql-safely/index.md

 If you use a SQL client / editor that supports any sort of canned templates when you open your editor - this one may come in handy 😁

+Special thanks to my teammate Dan Meehan for the inspiration to finally blog about this.
+Dan wanted to run an approach by me this afternoon and I ended up sharing this story with him for the first time.
+Doing so reminded me that this is one of those small but potentially helpful things that I keep on sharing in verbal form but haven't taken the time to write down yet.
+Now it's here so I can stop repeating myself 🤣

 I hope this helps!

 ~ Dave